 One thing is for sure, almost every GBS organisation will move towards a hybrid working model, which means that a mix of remote working and working from the office is here to stay.
 While 100% remote working is the norm right now, GBS leaders have all agreed that having people back in the office for some face time is key to maintaining the culture and engagement in a people-powered industry.

-There are several organisations who have made the decision to downsize their office space, and revamp the office environment to allow more agility.
-Examples include hot desking, community areas, and the introduction of virtual booking systems for meeting rooms.
+There are several organisations that have made the decision to downsize their office space, and revamp the office environment to allow more agility.
+Examples include hot-desking, community areas, and the introduction of virtual booking systems for meeting rooms.

 Most organisations are still in discussions on this, and they foresee that the new normal will only begin once most of Malaysia has been vaccinated.
 GBS organisations are starting to show interest in the SELangkah programme to get employees vaccinated, and we will hopefully see more development in this area over the next few months.

 Thank you to all of our attendees for participating in this insightful discussion and we look forward to hosting another engaging session soon!